Deterministic Protocols in the SINR Model without Knowledge of Coordinates

-We now prove $Inv_2$, captured by Lemma~\ref{lem7}, that at the beginning of each phase of \emph{Tree-Cutter}, the number of tokens present in a grid box of the pivotal grid is at most some constant number.
+We now assume $Inv_1$ and $Inv_2$ hold true at the beginning of some phase.
+We prove that $Inv_2$ holds true in the next phase.
+This is captured by Lemma~\ref{lem7}, that at the beginning of each phase of \emph{Tree-Cutter}, the number of tokens present in a grid box of the pivotal grid is at most some constant number.
 We do this by showing that the number of tokens that can travel to any grid box is a constant and the number of tokens that can be created in a given grid box is a constant.
-Thus, at any time, there are only a constant number of tokens in any grid box of the pivotal grid.
+Thus, at any time, there is only a constant number of tokens in any grid box of the pivotal grid.

 To show that only a constant number of tokens may travel to any grid box of the pivotal grid, we argue that the farthest distance a token can travel is at most $2r$ away from its leader.
-This is assuming a constant number of tokens are present in any grid box of the pivotal grid during the phases that the token moves.
+This is assuming that $Inv_2$ holds in the phases that the token moves away from its leader.

-\begin{lemma} Consider a leader with a token in phase $i$.
-That token can travel a distance of at most $2r$ away from its leader assuming that each grid box of the pivotal grid has a constant number of tokens in phases $i-1$, $i$, and $i+1$. \end{lemma}
+\begin{lemma} Consider a leader $x$ and the token it generated $T_x$.
+Assume that at the beginning of some phase $j$, $T_u$ is present at node $u$.
+Now, $T_u$ can travel a distance at most $2r$ away from $u$, assuming that $Inv_2$ holds in phases $j$ and $j+1$. \end{lemma}